Ryan Leaf uses his story to help other former NFL players

 "The NFL Legends Community is the epitome of service," Leaf said.
 "This isn't about promoting you anymore.
 It's about promoting something bigger than you.
 And that's exactly what that young veteran and prison afforded me when I needed it most."

-Troy Vincent, the league's executive vice president of football operations and a five-time Pro Bowl cornerback from 1999-2003, and Perlman were instrumental in launching the NFL Legends Community in 2013 to help every former player stay connected with their teams and to offer them assistance in many areas, from making sure they get health checks to life after football.
+Troy Vincent, the league's executive vice president of football operations and a five-time Pro Bowl cornerback from 1999-2003, and Perlman were instrumental in launching the NFL Legends Community in 2013.
+It helps former players stay connected with their teams and offers assistance in a variety of ways — from making sure they get health checks to life after football.

-Leaf's first exposure to the Legends came during the week leading up to Super Bowl 50 in 2016 in San Francisco.
-Each year at the Super Bowl, the group hosts several events and welcomes all former players to take part and learn about the programs available to them.
+Leaf's first exposure to the Legends came during the week leading up to the 2016 Super Bowl in San Francisco.
+Each year at the Super Bowl, the group hosts several events and welcomes former players to learn about the programs.

 "I didn't consider myself a legend.
 I felt like a failure," Leaf said.
-"So I was a little hesitant but I went and I walked into the lounge with my wife and immediately I saw three of my former teammates.
+"So I was a little hesitant, but I went.
+I walked into the lounge with my wife and immediately I saw three of my former teammates.
 I saw Donnie Edwards and Chad Pennington, who were both Legends coordinators, and they came right up to me and put their arms around me and made it very clear that I was part of that group."

 Leaf was later invited to speak to quarterbacks at the 2017 NFL combine.
 His group included Patrick Mahomes, Deshaun Watson, Mitchell Trubisky, Nathan Peterman and Davis Webb.